Main Phone: 262-636-9201

-The Public Health Department does not treat or exterminate bedbugs.
+The Public Health Department does not treat or exterminate bedbugs as they do not carry or transmit disease and are considered to be a nuisance pest.
 Call your landlord to report the bedbugs.
 Here are some tips on how to reduce bedbugs in your home.

 The Public Health Department does not test, remove, or treat for mold.
-If you are concerned about what kind of mold it is, you may purchase a test kit from any hardware store; samples of the mold are mailed to testing laboratories to confirm what type(s) of mold are present.
+If you are concerned about the type of mold, you may purchase a test kit from any hardware store; samples of the mold are mailed to testing laboratories to confirm what type(s) of mold are present.

 Regular, non-toxic, mold can be removed by cleaning the area thoroughly.
-Refer to the Mold Toolkit and Cleaning Mold in Your Home for information on how to clean and prevent mold in your home.
-If the mold is the result of a water leak from the roof, window, or pipe, submit a complaint by completing the Rental Property Health Complaint Form or the Rental Property Building Complaint Form so that the cause may be addressed.
+Refer to the Mold Toolkit and Cleaning Mold in Your Home for information on cleaning and prevention in your home.
+If the mold is the result of a water leak from the roof, window, or pipe, submit a complaint by completing the Rental Property Health Complaint Form or the Rental Property Building Complaint Form.
 Call the Environmental Health Division at 262-636-9203 for more information.

 No, the Public Health Department does not collect needles or sharps from community residents.
-See the Sharps Disposal page for information on approved containers and a list of local registered collection sites.
+See Sharps Disposal for information on approved containers and a list of local registered collection sites.

-No. The Racine Police Department has a medicine collection bin in the lobby of 730 Center St. This collection bin is available for residents to use for the safe disposal of unused or expired medications.
-See the Medicine Collection page for more information about safe medication disposal.
-NEVER flush medication down the toilet.
+No, but he Racine Police Department has a medicine collection bin in the lobby of 730 Center St. This collection bin is available for residents to use for the safe disposal of unused or expired medications.
+See Medicine Collection for more information about safe medication disposal.
+NEVER flush medication down the toilet - use other options.

 Yes, blood pressure checks, health counseling, and health education are available by appointment.
 Call 262-636-9431 to schedule an appointment.

-No, WIC services are available at the Women's Health & Nutrition Service of Racine, located at 2316 Rapids Dr. Call 262-637-7750 for their hours of operation and more information about their services.
+No, WIC services are available at the Women's Health & Nutrition Service of Racine, located at 2316 Rapids Dr. Call 262-637-7750 for hours of operation and more information about services.

 Yes, TB (tuberculosis) skin tests are available to residents for $15.
 Call 262-636-9431 to schedule an appointment.

-Yes, immunizations are available for children and adults.
+Yes, the Public Health Department Clinic offers immunizations for children and adults.
 Childhood immunizations are provided for $20 charge per visit since the Public Health Department participates in the Vaccines for Children Program through the State of Wisconsin.
 Some adult vaccines are also available for a fee.

 Immunization clinics are held on the first and third Tuesday afternoons of each month from 1:30 pm until 4 pm.
 Appointments are required and can be scheduled by calling 262-636-9431.

-The Public Health Department does not offer travel vaccines, but does provide a list of travel vaccination clinic locations.
+The Public Health Department does not offer travel vaccines, but does provide Travel Vaccination Clinic Locations.